8 Hip Strengthening Exercises for Runners from a Trainer

 3. Lower your knee back to the starting position.

-4. Repeat to do 3 sets of 10 on each side.
+4. Repeat to do 3 sets of 10.
+Switch sides and repeat.

 4. Side leg raises